Doublox/CutScene/README.md

 ## Creator
 **Doublox#9803**

-Translat the readme in english
+For Translate the readme in english :
 **ElecTwix**